How does dantrolene work?

 Side effects and contraindications

 Side effects include drowsiness, dizziness, weakness and fatigue.
-All of these may be transient.
-Another side effect can be diarrhoea, which can be severe.
+All of these may be temporary.
+Another side effect you may experience is diarrhoea, which can be severe.
 Dantrolene should not be taken by people with a history of liver dysfunction, or by pregnant or breastfeeding women.